thewildpendulum/timhemphill/README.md

 # timhemphill.com

 ## About
 This is the repo for my professional website and blog.
 It runs on node.js and Backbone.
 Making it gave me the excuse to also try out CoffeeScript and Yeoman.
-I use EpicEditor and marked to write and publish new posts in Markdown straight from the site and I store everything in a Mongo database with mongoskin.

 Feel free to poke around.
 Once the site is up, there will be blog posts about how I put everything together.